Flat $5 shipping across Canada.

 Published: 2013, Public Library of Science

-Summary: In this study, the performance-enhancing effects of caffeine and coffee were explored using a time trial performance test with eight trained, male cyclists and triathletes.
-The athletes were organized into groups that consumed a caffeine drink (5mg of caffeine/kg of body weight), instant coffee, decaf and placebo.
+Summary: The performance-enhancing effects of caffeine and coffee were explored using a time trial performance test with eight trained, male cyclists and triathletes.
 Results showed that time trials were significantly faster (and similar) for both caffeine and coffee when compared to placebo and decaf.

 Is caffeine more effective in endurance or for explosive exercising?